Book Review, Middle Grade Fiction

 A Girl’s Guide to Spying by Holly Webb

-February 2026 A Girl's Guide to Spying is a completing captivating First World War mystery for readers age 9+ that shares and celebrates the history of Girlguiding.
+February 2026 A Girl's Guide to Spying is a complely captivating First World War mystery for readers age 9+ that shares and celebrates the history of Girlguiding.
 The resilience, strength, courage and intelligence of young girls takes centre stage in a time of uncertainty and fear.
 I see the legacy of these types of girls… Continue reading A Girl’s Guide to Spying by Holly Webb

 Blog Tour, Book Review, Picture Books